rte-france/Grid2Op/docs/grid2op.rst

   at each bus of the grid, at any time (**NB** the `Agent` do not see the future, it means that it cannot have an exact value for each of the loads in the future, but can only observe the current sate)
-- a mechanism (that can be implemented using different solver) to compute the flows based on the injections (which amoung of power is produced at each nodes) and the topology (graph of the grid)
+- a mechanism (that can be implemented using different solver) to compute the flows based on the injections (which among of power is produced at each nodes) and the topology (graph of the grid)
 - the automatic disconnection of powerlines if there are on overflow for too long (known as "time overcurrent (TOC)" see this article for more information
   `overcurrent <https://en.wikipedia.org/wiki/Power_system_protection#Overload_and_back-up_for_distance_(overcurrent)>`_ )